ocaml-ppx/ppx/doc/what-is-ppx.rst

   rewriters want to interpret the same attribute or extension point in incompatible ways, the result is not specified

-In summary, ppxlib abstracts away from all the low-level details of the ppx system and exposes a consistent model to authors of ppx rewriters and end users.
+In summary, ppx abstracts away from all the low-level details of the ppx system and exposes a consistent model to authors of ppx rewriters and end users.

 Current state of the ppx ecosystem
 ----------------------------------

-Ppxlib was developed after the introduction of the ppx system.
-As a result, many ppx rewriters do not currently use ppxlib and are using the compiler hooks directly.
-Ppxlib can acknowledge such rewriters so that they can be used in conjunction with more modern rewriters, however it cannot provide a good composition or hygiene story when using such ppx rewriters.
+Ppx was developed after the introduction of the ppx system.
+As a result, many ppx rewriters do not currently use ppx and are using the compiler hooks directly.
+Ppx can acknowledge such rewriters so that they can be used in conjunction with more modern rewriters, however it cannot provide a good composition or hygiene story when using such ppx rewriters.